 Let’s say you’ve been seeing a surge of tweets and motivational quotes involving Agile and Scrum as the ultimate outlook on project management.
 You’ve even read the manifesto and are currently wondering if your project could benefit from it, but a healthy dose of scepticism is making you hesitant to apply such drastic changes to a formula you know so well, along with its numerous flaws.

-You begin to research the implementation of the Agile methodology on products similar to your own, in hope to find out whether Scrum can be applied to it, but find contradictory personal stories that can’t seem to agree on when to use Agile project management.
+You begin to research the implementation of the Agile methodology on products and/or, for example, SaaS companies similar to your own, in hope to find out whether Scrum can be applied to it, but find contradictory personal stories that can’t seem to agree on when to use Agile project management.